vilhelmbergsoe/site/blog/new-website.md

 Nix.

 There is a way to get over this hurdle, by using a code generation tool like [gomod2nix](https://github.com/nix-community/gomod2nix).
-This, however, is a bit of a pain and I'd rather not need to generate new Nix expressions everytime I update dependencies.
+This, however, is a pain and I'd rather not need to generate new Nix expressions everytime I update dependencies.
 Rust, however, doesn't have this problem and works exceptionally well with Nix.

 For this reason, combined with my new interest in the Rust language I came to the conclusion that I wanted to rebuild my site in Rust, and maybe get more